veertuinc/anka-docs/content/en/docs/Anka CLI/creating-templates-and-tags.md

 sudo anka start -v -o /Library/Application\ Support/Veertu/Anka/guestaddons/anka-addons-mac.iso sierravm
 ```

 Complete the guest addons installation inside the VM.
-Shutdown the VM with `sudo anka stop <template>`.
+Shutdown the VM with `sudo anka stop {template}`.

-Validate by running the following command `sudo anka run <template> ls -l` from the host.
+Validate by running the following command `sudo anka run {template} ls -l` from the host.
 It should display ls -l contents of the VM.
 The VM is correctly created.

 Anka Guest Add-ons also create a default `user: anka`, `passwd: admin` for the VM.